JakeSteam/blog-programming/_posts/2017-01-06-android-asynchronous-map-generator.md

 ### Beginning Generation

 After `onPreExecute` has run, the main meat of the task `doInBackground` is called.
 This checks whether full puzzle generation needs to happen.
-If a blank puzzle is requested, then all tiles are selected as a predetermined “empty” tile for the selected environment, with no flow &amp; a normal height on all sides.
+If a blank puzzle is requested, then all tiles are selected as a predetermined "empty" tile for the selected environment, with no flow &amp; a normal height on all sides.

 This article will only cover `createFilledPuzzle()`, since `createEmptyPuzzle()` is just a simpler version.